 An important goal of ST Math is that students take a conscious role in their learning so they can more easily apply what they learn in ST Math to other situations.
 ST Math’s unique, patented approach provides students with equitable access to learning through challenging puzzles, non-routine problem solving, and formative feedback.

 When a student finds a puzzle too challenging, the puzzle’s animation provides immediate and formative feedback.
 Students should use what they see in the animation to help them figure out the answers to the puzzles for themselves.
 Observe struggling students play the game to see what is being presented and why they are stuck.
 Use the embedded facilitation questions in the Tips tab to probe student thinking during gameplay.
 Coach students through the puzzle using these questions in combination with the Problem Solving Process.
 Also, use the animation controls to help slow down the formative feedback and encourage discourse.

 - Monitor students while they are working.

-- Periodically ask students how they are “winning” the games.
+- Periodically ask students how they are solving the puzzles.

-- Ask questions (like the ones below) to learn what they’re thinking.
+- Ask facilitating questions to probe student thinking.

-- If students are “stuck,” use the Learning Cycle to help students figure it out for themselves.
+- Use the Problem Solving Process to help students figure it out for themselves.